top of page

 What Is A Holistic Approach For Older Experienced Cyclists?

-Set realistic and meaningful goals that reflect personal motivation, riding history, current fitness, and available time.
-Goals can be specific, such as completing a certain distance or event, or more general, such as improving your health or happiness.
-Having a goal will help you plan your training and measure your progress.
+Set realistic and meaningful goals that reflect your motivation, riding history, current fitness, and available time.
+Your goals might be specific, like completing a certain event, or broader, like improving your health or simply finding more joy on the bike.
+Purpose gives your training direction and helps you track progress in a way that matters to you.

 -